jrdurrant/specimen-vision/docs/rulers.rst

     Ruler graduations

-A simple example is given of how this might be used, with the parameters being as seen above.
+A simple example is given of how this is used on an actual image, with the parameters being as seen above.
 By manually measuring the distance between the smallest graduations (approximately 7.566 pixels) it is confirmed that this results in a real world distance of 0.5mm, as specified.
 Note that units remain the same and so it is not necessary to specify them.

 ..  code:: python